JFK20/ha-draw/README.md

 ### Install via HACS
 1. Add this repository as a custom repository in HACS.
-2. Install the tldraw-react-ha card via HACS.
+2. Install the ha-draw card via HACS.
 3. Reload your Home Assistant.
 4. Create your custom card